 - 1. Place the power-adapter port into the slot on the palm-rest and keyboard assembly. - 2.
 Replace the screw (M2x3) that secures the power-adapter port to the palm-rest and keyboard assembly. - 3.
 Route the power-adapter port cable through the routing guide on the palm-rest and keyboard assembly. - 4.
 Connect the power-adapter port cable to the system board. - 5.
-Close the right display-hinge. - 6.
-Replace the screw (M2.5x5) that secures the right display-hinge to the system board and palm-rest and keyboard assembly. - 7.
-Replace the two screws (M2x3.5) that secure the right display-hinge to the system board and palm-rest and keyboard assembly.
+Adhere the tape that secures the power-adapter port cable to the system board. - 6.
+Close the right display-hinge. - 7.
+Replace the three screws (M2.5x5) that secure the right display-hinge to the palm-rest and keyboard assembly.